ImperialCollegeLondon/ReCoDE-AIForPatents/README.md

 To address the challenge of classifying patents, the EPO held its first ever [Codefest](https://www.epo.org/news-events/in-focus/codefest.html), where it challenged entrants to develop creative and reliable artificial intelligence (AI) models for automating the identification of patents related to green plastics.

 To enable contestants to develop their models, the EPO provided access to its [extensive dataset](https://www.epo.org/searching-for-patents/data/bulk-data-sets.html) of patents and patent classifications.
-From this, we created a  smaller, binary classification dataset, with half of the entries being related to patents, and the other half being related to other patent areas.
+From this, we created a  smaller, binary classification dataset, with half of the entries being related to 'Green Plastics' patents, and the other half being related to other patent areas.

 ## Learning Outcomes